 “TIME to change the subject matter,” one reader posted, with no less than eight exclamation points.
 “This horse is dead STOP beating it.”

 “17 people?
-Please,” one reader referring to the victims of the shooting at Marjory Stoneman Douglas High School.
+Please,” one reader referring to the victims of the shooting at Marjory Stoneman Douglas High School said.
 “That’s 10 days in Chicago.
 Don’t you have a condom to snort?”

 “Our weapons should be able to match our governments,” one reader posted.
 “Otherwise, we will live in a society of Tyranny where the weapon is the control.”